zerbfra/sounda/README.md

 I was struggling to find a sound board for mac, and I didn't find anything simple or cheap on the Mac App Store.

-I came up with this simple software for mac, written in a couple of hours of a rainy night.
+I came up with this simple software for mac, written in a couple of hours in a rainy night.

-Any of the button can be associated to one sound.
+* Any of the button can be associated to one sound.
-By pressing each button you will play the sound through the selected audio device.
+* By pressing each button you will play the sound through the selected audio device.

 _The "AudioDeviceList" class was probably originally written by Apple, but I'm not sure.
 If you find out that it's yours, please write me and I will add the copyrights ;) I don't even remember if I modified something or not._